Toms River, New Jersey: Roads and highways

 As of May 2010, the township had a total of 453.89 mi of roadways, of which 351.13 mi were maintained by the municipality, 72.45 mi by Ocean County, 24.04 mi by the New Jersey Department of Transportation and 6.27 mi by the New Jersey Turnpike Authority.

-Toms River is crisscrossed by several major roadways, including the Garden State Parkway and U.S. Route 9, as well as Route 35, Route 37, Route 70, Route 166, County Route 527, County Route 530, County Route 549, County Route 571.
+Toms River is crisscrossed by several major roadways, including the Garden State Parkway and US 9, as well as Route 35, Route 37, Route 70, Route 166, CR 527, CR 530, CR 549 (as well as it spur), and CR 571.

-Two of the most congested roads are Hooper Avenue and Route 37, which sees extra traffic from travelers to the Jersey shore during the summertime, due to it being a main artery to the shore from the Garden State Parkway at interchange 82.
-The township is also home to one of the state's only at-grade cloverleafs, at the intersection of Hooper Avenue and County Route 571 (Bay Avenue).
+Two of the most congested roads are Hooper Avenue (CR 549) and Route 37, which sees extra traffic from travelers to the Jersey shore during the summertime, due to it being a main artery to the shore from the Garden State Parkway at interchange 82.
+The township is also home to one of the state's only at-grade cloverleafs, at the intersection of Hooper Avenue (CR 549) and Bay Avenue (CR 571).

-The New Jersey Turnpike Authority proposed in 1971 to build the Driscoll Expressway which was to start from exit 80 of the parkway and end 3 mi north of exit 8A of the New Jersey Turnpike in South Brunswick Township.
+The New Jersey Turnpike Authority proposed in 1971 to build the Driscoll Expressway which was to start from exit 80 of the parkway and end 3 mi north of exit 8A of the New Jersey Turnpike in South Brunswick.
 This project was killed in 1980.

 Public transportation

 The major bus station in Toms River is located downtown, off exit 81 of the Garden State Parkway.
-The township is served by NJ Transit bus routes 67 (to Newark and Journal Square), 137 (to the Port Authority Bus Terminal (PABT) in Midtown Manhattan), 319 (PABT in New York City and the Atlantic City Bus Terminal), and 559 (to the Atlantic City Bus Terminal).
-Bus service to the Financial District in Lower Manhattan is also made available via the Academy Bus Line.
+The township is served by NJ Transit bus routes 67 (to Newark and Journal Square), 137 (to the Port Authority Bus Terminal in Midtown Manhattan), 319 (Port Authority Bus Terminal in New York City and the Atlantic City Bus Terminal), and 559 (to the Atlantic City Bus Terminal).
+Bus service to the Financial District in Lower Manhattan is also made available via the Academy Bus Lines.
 Toms River Park & Ride is located in the township off of the Garden State Parkway at exit 81.
 It is an express route to New York City during peak rush-hour.

 Ocean Ride local service is provided on the OC1 Whiting, OC1A Whiting Express, OC2 Manchester, OC3 Brick – Lakewood – Toms River, OC3A Brick – Point Pleasant and the OC10 Toms River Connection routes.

-There are a number of taxi services around and within Toms River.
-Fares vary depending on the service.

 The Central Railroad of New Jersey and Pennsylvania Railroad ended service to the township in the late 1940s.
 The nearest rail station is the terminus of the North Jersey Coast Line in Bay Head.
 Service is currently being evaluated to nearby Lakehurst on the proposed Monmouth Ocean Middlesex Line.

 The Robert J. Miller Air Park, a public-use airport, is located in Berkeley Township, 5 mi southwest of the central business district.